Eclairemoy/decrypt-with-next/README.md

 ## Encrypt and Decrypt Strings with Evervault Functions and Node.js

-This is an example of how you can encrypt a string from a text input, encrypt the string, and decrypt it using a serverless function.
+This is an example of how you can encrypt a string from a text input and decrypt it using a serverless function.

 In this demo you will use the Evervault React SDK to encrypt a string of text.
 Then you will decrypt that string and send it back to the client.
 Be careful about what you decrypt!